 Junior researcher.
 Wouter has a burning interest in combining quantitative and qualitative studies of science.
 Within the STIS group at CWTS, he will be working on projects related to university industry interactions and collaborations.

 Professor of Science & Innovation Studies.
-Robert's research interests focus on the multidimensional dynamics of knowledge flows, linkages, and interactions between the public sector and the private sector, between science and innovation.
+Coordinator of the Science, Technology and Innovation Studies (STIS) research group at CWTS.
+Robert's research interests focus on knowledge flows, linkages, and interactions between science and innovation, with an emphasis on the role of universities.

 Researcher.
 Jos’ research focuses on knowledge flows in the interface between science and technology.
 He has a special interest in the proliferation of discoveries in frontier science (breakthroughs) into game-changing technologies.